sadjune/Rock-Paper-Cisors/README.md

 # Rock-Paper-Scissors
-This is a console solution to the Rock-paper-scissors project.
+This is a console solution to the Rock-paper-scissors' odin project.